nikvdp/cco/README.md

 - Try `cco --rebuild` if needed

 **Experimental features not working**
-- OAuth refresh (`--allow-oauth-refresh`) is experimental and may have issues
+- OAuth refresh (`--allow-oauth-refresh`) is beta, reduces credential isolation, and may have issues
 - Fallback: authenticate directly with `claude` when tokens expire
 - Use credential backup/restore commands for safety: `cco backup-creds` / `cco restore-creds`